 Galbraith Fellowships — The John K. Galbraith Fellowship in public policy

-Jim Jontz Lecture — In honor of the late Congressman Jim Jontz
+Jim Jontz Nemorial Lecture — In honor of the late Congressman Jim Jontz

-What Would Martin Do? — An annual reflection on the application of the values of Martin Luther King Jr. to contemporary issues.
+What Would Martin Do? — An annual reflection on the values of Martin Luther King Jr. and contemporary issues.